-Additionally, the HALL Winery was awarded LEED® Gold Certification established by the U.S. Green Building Council for its St. Helena Tasting Room and state-of-the-art Production Winery in 2013.
-Since 2010, WALT wines have been crafted at the HALL winery and will continue to be made there as we develop the new winery in Sebastopol.
+HALL was awarded LEED® Gold Certification established by the U.S. Green Building Council for its St. Helena Tasting Room and high-tech Production Facility.
 This accolade is the second LEED® Gold award for the St. Helena property which was previously recognized as the first winery in California to earn LEED® Gold for its fully sustainable production facility in 2009.
 LEED® (Leadership in Energy and Environmental Design) is the preeminent building ratings program that is the nationally accepted benchmark for the construction, design and operations of green buildings.